 During the six months ended June 30, 2022, the Company saw a significant decrease in its price of common stock resulting in an overall reduction in market capitalization and our recorded net book value exceeded our market capitalization as of June 30, 2022.
-Pre-impairment, the carrying value of the reporting unit exceeded the market capitalization of the Company at June 30, 2022 and concluded that goodwill was impaired in its entirety and recorded a \$19,092,000 non-cash impairment.
+Pre-impairment, the carrying value of the reporting unit exceeded the market capitalization of the Company at June 30, 2022 and concluded that goodwill was impaired in its entirety and recorded during the second quarter ended June 30, 2022 a \$19,092,000 non-cash impairment.
+As of September 30, 2022, the Company had no remaining goodwill.